A hair transplant typically costs between $4,000 and $15,000, varying depending on the procedure and clinic. Insurance rarely covers the cost.

 But how much does a hair transplant cost?
-There’s not a clear cut, simple answer to this question.
-Both treatment and the recovery come at a price, and both have multiple factors that will affect the total cost of the transplant.
+There’s not a clear-cut, simple answer.
+Treatment and recovery come at a price, and both have multiple factors that will affect the total cost of the transplant.

-The cost of a hair transplant is highly variable on a number of different factors, and typically ranges anywhere from $4,000 to $15,000.
+The cost of a hair transplant is highly variable and typically ranges from $4,000 to $15,000.
 These costs are often all out of pocket.
-Most insurance companies consider hair transplant a cosmetic procedure.
+Most insurance companies consider a hair transplant a cosmetic procedure.

-The cost of hair transplants is dependent on many different factors.
-These include:
+The cost of hair transplants is dependent on many factors, including:

 Where you live: The relative cost of living in the area and the number of nearby surgeons offering the procedure can affect what a surgeon charges.

-The type of procedure you choose: There are two different types of hair transplants: slit grafts and micrografts.
+The type of procedure you choose: There are two types of hair transplants: follicular unit transplantation (FUT) and follicular unit extraction (FUE).
 Each has a different cost.

 The skill of your surgeon: This is a common correlation: If your surgeon is considered to be one of the best, they may charge more.
-At the same time, higher rates don’t always mean superior skill, so do your research carefully.
+Still, higher rates don’t always mean superior skill, so you’ll want to do your research.

-How much hair you want transplanted: Wanting a few patches added will cost significantly less than wanting to increase hair across the entire scalp.
+How much hair you want to be transplanted: Wanting a few patches added will cost significantly less than wanting to increase hair across the entire scalp.

-Travel costs: This isn’t something that your doctor will charge, but it’s still a cost you should consider.
-Sometimes you have to travel far to find the best specialists, and you should consider these costs when deciding if you can afford the procedure.
+Travel costs: This isn’t something your doctor will charge, but it’s a cost you’ll want to consider.
+Sometimes you have to travel to find the best specialists, and these costs could impact your decision on whether you can afford the procedure.

-In addition to treatment costs, there are several possible additional recovery costs that you should take into account.
-These include:
+In addition to treatment costs, there are other potential recovery costs to take into account, including: